venkatesh16031999/Blockchain-Smart-Contracts/Fungible_Token_Rewards_TrimMirroringCharsInString/readme.md

 Smart contracts are usually developed with remix code editor / truffle suite / hardhat.
 To check the smart contracts easily, the best option is remix editor as it doesn't require any framework setup and tools

+### Note:
+Usually most of the complex string manipulation are handled in the client side / off chain, complex string manipulation in smart contract will increase the gas and string manipulation is not recommended while creating an production level smart contracts.

 ## How to deploy and interact with smart contract

 1. Go to https://remix.ethereum.org/ website and create new folder as Fungible Token Contract